-English learners (ELs) in the United States number approximately 5 million-approximately 1 out of every 10 public school students-with Spanish being the primary language for the majority (Sanchez, 2017).
 In finding ways in which arts education, the education of English learners, and education policy might intersect, it is not only important to explore the specific intersection, but it is also vital to discover where the construction zones might exist so that the most expedient pathways may be plotted.
-In December 2015, President Obama signed into law the bipartisan Every Student Succeeds Act (ESSA, 2015) thereby reauthorizing the Elementary and Secondary Education Act (ESEA) originally signed into law by President Johnson in April 1965.
-The new and revised provisions of ESSA are already serving as catalysts for change in districts nationwide as Englishlanguage educators are now in the process of determining how to address these policies while music educators are contemplating the opportunities that may be provided to serve more students through the various provisions within the law-notably, the Well-Rounded Education Provision.
-Because this new law will have a significant impact on English learner programs, the Council of Chief State School Officers has published an online resource document (CCSSO, 2016) to assist state superintendents of public instruction in digesting the intent of the various provisions as they pertain to English language proficiency.
-That document provides a comprehensive overview of the specific provisions most relevant to the education of English learners as well as the potential challenges for states.
-To set a backdrop for this article, several of the more applicable ESSA provisions are explained below.
+The new and revised provisions of ESSA are already serving as catalysts for change in districts nationwide as English-language educators are now in the process of determining how to address these policies while music educators are contemplating the opportunities that may be provided to serve more students through the well-rounded education provision.
+It is for this reason, as well as to set a backdrop for this article, that several of the more applicable ESSA provisions are explained below.

-1. Replacing the controversial No Child Left Behind Act (NCLB), ESSA now authorizes states to create their own accountability systems-a major change from the long shadow that NCLB cast across the education landscape.
+- 1. Replacing the controversial No Child Left Behind Act (NCLB), ESSA now authorizes states to create their own accountability systems-a major change from the long shadow that NCLB cast across the education landscape.
 Even though states now have the flexibility to develop their own policies to address academic proficiency, English language proficiency, and graduation rates, they are also required to include long term goals and annual indicators for all students, including all student subgroups.
 This replaces that which was previously found in NCLB's "adequate yearly progress" provisions.
-Subgroups are defined as those who are economically disadvantaged, students from major ethnic and racial groups, children with disabilities, and ELs.

-- 2. States must demonstrate in their Title I plans that they have adopted English Language Proficiency (ELP) Standards rooted in the four recognized domains of speaking, listening, reading, and writing; that address the different proficiency levels of ELs; and that are also aligned with the state's academic standards.
+Subgroups are defined as those who are economically disadvantaged, students from major ethnic and racial groups, children with disabilities, and English learners (ELs). - 2.
+States must demonstrate in their Title I plans that they have adopted English Language Proficiency (ELP) Standards rooted in the four recognized domains of speaking, listening, reading, and writing; that address the different proficiency levels of ELs; and that are also aligned with the state's academic standards.
 This is similar to what was in Title III of the previous law, although the previous version did not require that the ELPs address the different proficiency levels of ELs.
-NCLB merely required a single definition of proficiency rather than defining multiple levels as is the case with ESSA. - 3.
-Title III of ESSA, which addresses language instruction for ELs and immigrant students specifically, sets forth its purposes as follows: (a) to help English learners attain proficiency and academic success in English, (b) to assist English learners to achieve at high levels in their academic subjects in order to meet the same State standards as all other learners, (c) to help the education community provide effective instructional programs designed to assist English learners, (d) to help English learners enter all-English instructional settings, and (e) to promote language instruction to the families of English learners as well as to the community. - 4.
-ESSA contains a provision that all students should be provided with a well-rounded education, which is defined as courses, activities, and programming in subjects such as English, reading or language arts, writing, science, technology, engineering, mathematics, foreign languages, civics and government, economics, arts, history, geography, computer science, music, career and technical education, health, physical education, and any other subject, as determined by the State or local educational agency, with the purpose of providing all students access to an enriched curriculum and educational experience.
+NCLB merely required a single definition of proficiency rather than defining multiple levels as is the case with ESSA.

+- 3. Title III of ESSA, which addresses language instruction for ELs and immigrant students specifically, sets forth its purposes as follows: (1) to help English learners attain proficiency and academic success in English, (2) to assist English learners to achieve at high levels in their academic subjects in order to meet the same State standards as all other learners, (3) to help the education community provide effective instructional programs designed to assist English learners, (4) to help English learners enter all-English instructional settings, and (5) to promote language instruction to the families of English learners as well as to the community. - 4.
+ESSA contains a provision that all students should be provided with a well-rounded education which is defined as courses, activities, and programming in subjects such as English, reading or language arts, writing, science, technology, engineering, mathematics, foreign languages, civics and government, economics, arts, history, geography, computer science, music, career and technical education, health, physical education, and any other subject, as determined by the State or local educational agency, with the purpose of providing all students access to an enriched curriculum and educational experience.